daminals/mee7/README.md

 Eventually, the codebase was used to provide niche functions required for specific purposes outside of MEE7's original scope.
 These include editing media of all sorts, including videos and images, as  well as an emote tracker system for "upvotes" and "based" reacts

-Built with Python, FFMPEG, discord.py, Bash Script
+Built with Python, FFMPEG, discord.py

 # Commands
 <details>